CP1401/Practicals/prac_08/README.md

 Score: 50.5
 Score: 66
 Score: 100
-Score 3.0, which is N
+Score 3.0, which is F
 Score 50.5, which is P
 Score 66.0, which is C
 Score 100.0, which is HD